Lay Trustee and Chair of the Trustee Board

 Vice President, Learning

-Angharad Davies is a clinical associate professor and honorary consultant medical microbiologist at Swansea University Medical School.
+Angharad Davies is a professor of medical microbiology and honorary consultant medical microbiologist at Swansea University Medical School.
 She qualified in medicine from the University of Cambridge in 1993 and after gaining MRCP undertook her specialist training in medical microbiology and virology at the Royal Free Hospital, London.
 She went on to an MRC Clinical Research Training Fellowship at University College London, gaining a PhD in aspects of dormancy in tuberculosis.

 Angharad is a Principal Fellow of the Higher Education Academy and an elected member of Council of the Academy of Medical Educators.
 In 2018 she was appointed Royal College of Pathologists' joint lead for Undergraduate and Foundation Education with special responsibility for Foundation.
 In this role she established the RCPath Foundation Fellowship scheme and a number of other Foundation initiatives.
 She is also Infection Specialty Lead for Health and Care Research Wales.
 At Swansea, she is consultant microbiologist for the national Cryptosporidium Reference Unit and theme lead for infection and immunity at the medical school, where she also leads a number of BSc and postgraduate modules.